Table of Contents

 Before adding the Call Stored Procedure (OLEDB) tool to a task, connections to OLEDB data sources must be configured.
 Once configured, all connections can be used by any Call Stored Procedure (OLEDB) step.

-- From the Task Manager, expanding BPA Platform > System > Tools > Input, Data Connectors, Output, or Execute and double-clicking Call Stored Procedure (OLEDB) in the Items List
+You open this interface from the resources tree — expand System > Tools > Input, Data Connectors, Output, or Execute and double-click Call Stored Procedure (OLEDB) in the items list.

 Use Properties to edit an existing connection, Remove to delete an existing connection, and Test to ensure the highlighted connection can be successfully made.